 What to do there: Visit the site and try to imagine what it was like for people who had to move through the checkpoint.
 There’s a sign above it that reads “You are now leaving the American sector’, a warning that’s incredibly ominous in this context.
 Over the years, this checkpoint has become almost a symbol of the conflict during the Cold War, which is why it’s one of the most important points of interest in Berlin today.

 Why it’s so awesome: This site is more informative than other museums and will teach you all about the history of the Berlin Wall.
+It’s the ideal place for history nerds that really want to dig in deep.
 This wall split the city in two and stretched 1.4 kilometers across the city.
 You’ll be able to see the fortifications that once stood along this wall as well as the infamous ‘death strip’.

 What to do there: This is an incredibly important historical site, so make sure you take the time to explore it.
 Marvel at the watchtower and ‘death strip’ and learn more about the sites through the interactive displays that are dotted throughout the area.
 Just remember that not all of the displays are safe for children, so be careful if you bring them to this site.